-If in the Stratabeat blog a first-time reader scrolls down towards to the bottom of the post, we display a pop-up asking the reader to opt in to our mailing list.
+Stratabeat is continually testing different types of behavioral triggers for our CTAs.
+With one of our tests, if a first-time reader of our blog scrolled down towards to the bottom of the post, we displayed a pop-up asking the reader to opt in to our mailing list.
 It’s logical.
 If they are finding enough value to keep scrolling and scrolling down the page, then they would probably find value in our newsletter and other mailings.

 In this way, behaviorally-based calls-to-action (CTA) can be very effective.
-When Stratabeat instituted the behaviorally-based popup in our blog, opt-ins increased by more than 4X.
+When Stratabeat instituted that initial behaviorally-based popup in our blog, opt-ins increased by more than 300%.